mkdocs/mkdocs/docs/user-guide/plugins.md

 ```

 Note that registering a plugin does not activate it.
 The user still needs to
-tell MkDocs to use if via the config.
+tell elstir to use if via the config.

 [BasePlugin]:#baseplugin
 [config]: configuration.md#plugins